webrecorder/pywb/README.rst

 Desktop Web Archive Player
 """"""""""""""""""""""""""

-There is now a downloadable point-and-click `Web Archive Player <https://github.com/ikreymer/webarchiveplayer>`_ which provides a native OS X and Windows application for browsing web archives, built using pywb.
+There is now alos a downloadable point-and-click `Web Archive Player <https://github.com/ikreymer/webarchiveplayer>`_ which provides a native OS X and Windows application for browsing web archives, built using pywb.

-You can use this tool to quickly check the contents of any WARC or ARC file through a standard GUI interface (no command line).
+You can use this tool to quickly check the contents of any WARC or ARC file through a standard point-and-click GUI interface, no command line tools needed.

 pywb Tools Overview